 From the interactive floor plan

-Users can also report issues directly from the floor plan in the web app.
-When clicking on a resource or area on the floor plan, a tool icon (🛠️) appears as a clear shortcut to create a ticket with the location already pre-filled.
+Users can also report issues directly from the floor plan.
+When clicking on a resource or area, a tool icon (🛠️) appears as a shortcut to create a ticket with the location already pre-filled.

 - Bookable resources — click a desk or meeting room on the floor plan, then click the tool icon next to the resource name and select Create a ticket.

-- Areas — click an area on the floor plan (including bookable areas like desk areas or parking, and non-bookable areas like kitchens or hallways), then click the tool icon and select Create a ticket.
+- Areas — click an area on the floor plan, then click the tool icon and select Create a ticket.

 ⚠️ Floor plan ticket creation is available on web only.
-On mobile, this option is intentionally disabled because the interaction does not work well on smaller screens — use the standard ticket flow or QR code scanning on mobile instead.
+On mobile, employees use the standard ticket flow or QR code scanning instead.

 By scanning a QR code (mobile)

-- Scan a Ticketing QR code sticker with your phone camera.
+- Scan a Ticketing QR code sticker with a phone camera.

 - The deskbird app opens with the location already pre-filled based on the QR code (floor or area).